Aashay12/API_Coding_challenge/README.md

 ### Design Choices

-- I used python along with Flask to deign this web-app.
+- I used python along with Flask to design this web-app.
 Flask framework has no dependencies on external libraries.
 The framework offers extensions for open authentication systems and supports all latest technologies.

   #### Reasons why I used flask: